 420 patients were excluded from study analysis due to their incomplete cognitive reserve records, their presentation with prevalent dementia or their dropping out of the study.

-1602 patients were terminally included in the study; all were free of dementia at the start of the study.
-747 of these patients died during the course of the study.
+1602 individuals were terminally included in the study; all were free of dementia at the start of the study.
+747 of these participants died during the course of the study.
 611 of these 747 individuals underwent autopsies; these evaluated pathophysiological indicators for Alzheimer’s disease (AD) and other brain pathologies.

 Lifespan cognitive reserve scores were calculated from data on participants education, early-, middle- and late-life cognitive activities and late-life social activities at the start of the study, by employing a latent variable from a structural equation model.
 Participants were grouped into tertiles (low, medium and high) according to their cognitive reserve score.

 Diagnosis of dementia during the study was according to international criteria.

 Cox or logistic regression models were employed to evaluate the association between lifespan cognitive reserve measurements and incidence of dementia or brain pathology prevalence.